dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

 ### Fighting [Bias](https://towardsdatascience.com/a-quickstart-guide-to-uprooting-model-bias-f4465c8e84bc)

-For model explainability, I utilized [SHap](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) to analyze the stack model's estimators and base models, offering insights into feature importance.
-However, to ensure a comprehensive analysis, I also delved into [permutation importance](https://medium.com/@syoussefi600/permutation-importance-vs-impurity-based-feature-importance-1c1a8d027479) as an additional metric in the notebook.
-This approach allowed for a thorough examination of feature importance from different perspectives, enriching our understanding of the model's predictive behavior.
-Finally, I employed [Lime](https://github.com/marcotcr/lime)  to evaluate the complete stacking regressor's feature importance.
+I attempted to prevent Bias by stratifying my training data and by using nested cross stratified split validation to prune biased trials.
+I plan to go a step further by bootstrapping my models and using imbalenced learn libraries in the future to further stratify my training data.
+I evaluate model bias that still occurred with [SHap](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/An%20introduction%20to%20explainable%20AI%20with%20Shapley%20values.html) and [Lime](https://github.com/marcotcr/lime), enriching our understanding of the model's predictive behavior.
 Below, you'll find a SHap charts for the putting model's LGBMRegressor.
-I took advantage of Optuna by using nested cross validation to prune biased trials.

 #### Key Insight
 * Super surprised to see "Distance to Edge" matters more than "Distance to Pin" for putting, curious if this would be the case if I had a larger dataset